khanson679/lingbib/README.md

 ## Contributing

 This project is currently in the alpha stage.
-We are in particular need of contributions the bibliography so that it becomes large enough to be useful to general users.
+We are in particular need of contributions to the bibliography so that it becomes large enough to be useful to general users.
 We are also looking for maintainers to help handle submissions and test the system.
 See the [wiki][wiki] for details.